sanity-io/sanity-plugin-seo-pane/README.md

 ### Fetching the front-end

-Because the plugin uses Fetch, you're likely to run into CORS issues retrieving the front end from the Studio.
+Because the plugin uses Fetch, you're potentially going to run into CORS issues retrieving the front end from the Studio on another URL.
 Therefore, you may need to do some setup work on your preview URL.
-If you're using Next.js, adding this to the top of of your preview `/api` route will _make fetch happen_.
+If you're using Next.js, adding this to the top of your preview `/api` route will _make fetch happen_.

 Some snippets are below, [but here is a full Sanity Preview Next.js API Route for reference](https://gist.github.com/SimeonGriggs/6649dc7f4b0fec974c05d29cae969cbc)